MartialMiranda/ERP/README.md

 A secure REST API built with Node.js, Express, and PostgreSQL featuring modern authentication with 2FA support.

+## Prerequisites

+- Docker
+- Docker Compose

+OR

+- Node.js (v14 or higher)
+- PostgreSQL (v12 or higher)

 ## Features

 - Secure user authentication with JWT